STUDENT LIFE GENERAL FAQs

-It will save everyone time if the online form is used.
+It will save everyone time if the Campus Event Request Form is used.
 It asks questions that are necessary for us to fill the request.
 If we don’t have enough information to fill a request, emails or phone calls back and forth add time to the process.
 The more information you can give on the request, the quicker it will be processed.

 Any last minute request will be handled on a case by case basis.
 Requests that involve set-up and/or access into academic classrooms cannot be processed with less than 3 business days notice.

 Several problems are created when you book space and do not use it.
-For rooms that require a set up; manpower, supplies and money are wasted if the set up is not used.
+For rooms that require a set up; manpower, supplies and money are wasted if the set-up is not used.
 When a space is booked for you, it is taken off line and no one else can book it.
 If it is booked way in advance many group events are denied because the space is booked.
 If you do not use it, then it usually sits empty because there isn’t time to plan to put something else in the space.
 Please cancel all reservations that you do not plan to use by filling out the Reservation Cancellation/Change form in Owl Life.
 This should be filled out as soon as possible but no later than 3 business days prior to your reservation.

 No, not automatically.
-You will need to speak with Student Life staff the week of the event if bad weather is expected for your date and we can check to see if anything is available at that time.
+You will need to speak with Student Involvement Reservation Coordinator the week of the event if bad weather is expected for your date and we can check to see if anything is available at that time.
 If space is not available you will need to make the decision if you want to cancel or not.

 Do not assume because you did not hear from us that you did not get a space.
-If an Activity Request Form is received by our office, you will always receive either a confirmation or denial.
-After the request is received, if there are no problems or complications, it usually takes 1 to 3 days to get your confirmation or denial.
-If you have not received correspondence within 3 days, you may want to contact the Student Life Office at 770-423-6280 to make sure your request was received.
+If a Campus Event Request is received by our office, you will always receive either a confirmation or denial.
+After the request is received, if there are no problems or complications, it usually takes 3 to 5 business days to get your confirmation or denial.